asgardphp/docs/quickstart.md

 However this tutorial is only meant to introduce you to Asgard, and as such it does not intend to provide detailed documentation.
 For more information please refer to the documentation.

-If you encounter any trouble, [please let us know](https://github.com/asgardphp/docs/issues).
+If you encounter any trouble, [please let me know](https://github.com/asgardphp/docs/issues).

 <a name="requirements"></a>
 ##Requirements